 10-years ago today, Steve Jobs announced "a third category of device in the middle, something that's between a laptop and a smartphone."
 Something that had to be better as browsing, email, photos, video, music, gaming, and eBooks.
 Something that had to be… the iPad.

-On January 27, 2010, Steve Jobs took the stage at an Apple special event to give what was one of the most important keynotes of his life and, once again, in the history of consumer electronics.
-The Mac had been introduced decades before, the iPhone only a few years, yet on that stage, at that event, Jobs would make the case that there was room for a new category of device in between the two.
-A new category of device that, in order to exist, had to be not only better at certain key tasks, but significantly better at them..
-It had to be the iPad.
+On January 27, 2010, Steve Jobs took the stage at an Apple special event to give what was, once again, one of the most important keynotes of his life and the history of consumer electronics.
+The Mac had been introduced decades before, the iPhone only a few years, but now Jobs would make the argument for a third category of device.

 iPad is our most advanced technology in a magical and revolutionary device at an unbelievable price. iPad creates and defines an entirely new category of devices that will connect users with their apps and content in a much more intimate, intuitive and fun way than ever before.